Der perfekte Elevator Pitch

 Even if it’s only 2-4 sentences, formulating your pitch can take several hours.
 For example, I always tend to fit too much into one sentence at once.
 However, this quickly makes the sentence too long and too complex.

 This leads to potential customers not reading the sentence in full or not understanding it properly.
 So reduce it to the bare essentials.
-This will also make it much easier to incorporate the whole thing into the design of your page.
+This will also make it much easier to incorporate the whole thing into the design of your site.

 Don’t fall with the door into the house